 The Perennial Tradition Does Not Exist

 The perennial tradition — perennial philosophy, perennial wisdom, or eternal tradition — is supposedly the common substratum of all historical knowledge from the very origin of human culture: that which links together the great philosophical, religious, ethical, moral, and spiritual ideals, and so on.
 Well, this tradition does not exist.
-There are obviously contents that may be common, or similar, across all cultures, but they do not form a tradition.
-Everything we may find in common is so general, and appears so detached from concrete situations, that it is meaningless without its material form.
-Its existence is more a will that it should exist — exalted by its devotees — than a real existence.
-Its great defenders, from Marsilio Ficino to René Guénon, by way of Leibniz, Aldous Huxley, or Ananda Coomaraswamy, each set it out in their own way.
-In reality, each of them sets out his own philosophy.
-The points of convergence would let us speak, rather than of a perennial philosophy as such, of a philosophy as worldly and as historical as any other — one of whose dogmas would be the very perenniality that we are here denying.
+There are, of course, contents that may be shared, or similar, across cultures, but they do not form a tradition.
+Whatever we may find in common is so general, so detached from concrete situations, that it has no meaning without its material form.
+Its existence is more a will that it should exist — extolled by its devotees — than a real existence.
+Its great defenders, from Marsilio Ficino to René Guénon, by way of Leibniz, Aldous Huxley, and Ananda Coomaraswamy, each set it out in his own way.
+In truth, each of them sets out his own philosophy.
+The points of convergence would let us speak not so much of a perennial philosophy as such, but of a philosophy as worldly and as historical as any other — one of whose dogmas would be the very perenniality that we are here denying.

 Leave a comment